tsimer123/SEK/README.md

-# telegram bot for PNR engineer
+# Telegram bot for PNR engineer